 Where to stay in Seoul, South Korea?

-The best neighbourhoods to stay in Seoul are Myeongdong, Hongdae and Gangnam.
+The best neighborhoods to stay in Seoul are Myeongdong, Hongdae, and Gangnam.

 Staying in Myeongdong is an excellent choice because of its proximity to the main attractions in Seoul.